-Professor Juan Mendez (Argentina) – former UN Special Rapporteur on torture; President Emeritus of the International Center for Transitional Justice; and former Special Advisor to the Secretary-General on the Prevention of Genocide; Professor of Human Rights Law in Residence at the American University – Washington College of Law, where he is Faculty Director of the Anti-Torture Initiative; Commissioner of the International Commission of Jurists, Geneva, Switzerland; member of the Truth Commission set up as part of the Colombian Peace Accords.
+Professor Juan Mendez (Argentina) – former UN Special Rapporteur on torture; President Emeritus of the International Center for Transitional Justice; and former Special Advisor to the Secretary-General on the Prevention of Genocide; Professor of Human Rights Law in Residence at the American University – Washington College of Law, where he is Faculty Director of the Anti-Torture Initiative; Commissioner of the International Commission of Jurists, Geneva, Switzerland.

 Justice Sophia A. B. Akuffo (Ghana) – Judge of the Supreme Court of Ghana; Vice-President and Judge of the African Court of Human and People’s Rights; former member of the Governing Committee of the Commonwealth Judicial Education Institute; and Chairperson of the Alternative Dispute Resolution Task Force.

 Professor Daniel Magraw (US) – President Emeritus of the Center for International Environmental Law; Professorial Lecturer and Senior Fellow at John Hopkins School of Advanced International Studies; Elizabeth Haub Prize Laureate; member of Human Rights Watch’s Advisory Committee on Health and Human Rights.

 Professor Paul Hunt (New Zealand, UK) – Former UN Special Rapporteur on the right to the highest attainable standard of health; former member of the UN Committee on Economic, Social and Cultural Rights; member of the Human Rights Centre at the University of Essex; and Adjunct Professor at Waikato University.